 The Department of Rail and Public Transportation (DRPT) is the sponsor for the Statewide Tier II Group Plan.
 The Central Virginia Transportation Planning Organization programs federal transportation funds for Greater Lynchburg Transit Company (GLTC).
 GLTC is a Tier II agency participating in the DRPT-sponsored group TAM Plan.
-GLTC utilizes the TAM targets within its TIP project description to highlight agency project connections to the TAM targets.
 The MPO has integrated the goals, measures, and targets described in the Federal Fiscal Year 2022-2025 Virginia Group Tier II Transit Asset Management Plan into the MPO's planning and programming process.
 Performance targets for the Tier II Group TAM Plan are included in the table below.